jpfulton/gatsby-remark-copy-button/CONTRIBUTING.md

 # Contributing

 Thanks for being here!
-Contributions to this project are welcome and encouraged.
+Contributions to this project are both welcome and encouraged.

 ## Opening an Issue